GoogleCloudPlatform/DataflowTemplates/contributor-docs/code-contributions.md

 ### Running Integration Tests

+For information on adding integration tests, see [Adding an Integration or Load Test](./add-integration-or-load-test.md)

 To run integration tests, the developer plugin can be also used to stage template on-demand (in case the parameter `-DspecPath=` is not specified).

 For example, to run all the integration tests in a specific module (in the example below, `v2/googlecloud-to-googlecloud`):